andreplima/covidsims/README.md

-# covidsims - Simulating COVID-19 spread dynamics in Brazil
+# covidsims - Simulating COVID-19 dynamics in Brazil

 To run the preprocessing pipeline: